backdrop-contrib/slick/README.txt

   with a small caption below to make it nice.
 Use slidesToShow option > 2.
   Expecting square images.

+If you want attach extra 3rd libraries such as image reflection, image zoomer, more advanced 3d carousels, etc, simply put them into js array of the target skin.
+Be sure to add proper weight, if you are acting on existing slick events, normally < 0 (slick.load.min.js) is the one.

 See slick.slick.inc for more info on skins.

 Tips: